 Community Club Structure

-The progression through the game formats is in line with the FA National Game Strategy 2015-2019.
+The progression through the game formats is in line with the FA England DNA and Future Game Strategy.

 Under 10 years of age (U8s—U10s)

 Rotation should be the ethos that is used within the age groups up to under 10’s.
 The reasons and benefits of this policy are:

 Firstly, it promotes harmony and reduces conflict throughout the squad and is fair to all concerned.

 It shows that the team is set up for the good of all, and not for the individual.

 A Coaches primary motivation is to develop players for the long term.
 Rotating players in all positions on the pitch is vital to this overall development.

 Every player deserves the same amount of time playing the game of football.